webmastersmith/notes/Typescript/01_Typescript.md

 // or
 type TourId = typeof Tour & { id?: number };

+// cast to any then type.
+const a = expr as any as T;
 // or
 type Event = {
   name: string;